-If you’re dreaming of a white Christmas, make it a Joyeux Noel in Montreal.
+If you’re dreaming of a white Christmas in Montreal, make it a Joyeux Noel in Montreal.

-If four years of living in NYC has taught us anything, it’s that a white Christmas is merely a dream perpetuated by Hollywood and the Hallmark cable channel.
+If seven years of living in NYC has taught us anything, it’s that a white Christmas is merely a dream perpetuated by Hollywood and the Hallmark cable channel.
 Vermont?
 Yes.
 The mid-west?
 Most likely but New York is never a sure thing for snow in late December.
-So, when family came over to Australia, we all flew a little closer to the North Pole where we were rewarded with a sub-zero white Christmas with all the trimmings in Montreal.
+So, when family came over to Australia, we all flew a little closer to the North Pole where we were rewarded with a sub-zero white Christmas in Montreal with all the trimmings.

 What you need to know before you go

 Montreal in winter can be beyond brutally cold.
 The average minimum temperature is 16F/-9C and the maximum rarely rises above.
 Thick snow and water-resistant coats are a must as are thermal undergarments.
 Pack snow boots with a strong grip as even when the ground is not heavily packed with snow, paths can coat with black ice and there is so much of it, many city blocks fail to properly treat it with ice-melting chemicals or salt to make it less slippery.

 The winds coming off the river can be brutal not just for the temperature but for the sheer power, which can knock you off your feet.

 The Canadians have a separate currency, the Canadian dollar.
 It is not as strong as the US$ and usually performs about at the same rate as the Australian dollar (we only say that as being Aussies, it’s what we compare everything to).
 Against the US$, prices were similar and definitely cheaper than New York and the comparative exchange rate had us up about 25%.